ARM-software/psa-api/doc/crypto/api/ops/ka.rst

     A key agreement algorithm takes two inputs: a private key ``private_key``, and a public key ``peer_key``.
 The result of this function is a shared secret, returned as a derivation key.
 This key can be input to a key derivation operation using `psa_key_derivation_input_key()`.

     .. warning::
-        The raw result of a key agreement algorithm such as finite-field Diffie-Hellman or elliptic curve Diffie-Hellman has biases, and is not suitable for direct use as key material, for example, as an AES key.
-Instead it is recommended that the result is used as input to a key derivation algorithm.
+        The shared secret resulting from a key agreement algorithm such as finite-field Diffie-Hellman or elliptic curve Diffie-Hellman has biases.
+This makes it unsuitable for use as key material, for example, as an AES key.
+Instead, it is recommended that a key derivation algorithm is applied to the result, to derive unbiased cryptographic keys.

 .. function:: psa_raw_key_agreement

     .. summary::
-        Perform a key agreement and return the raw shared secret.
+        Perform a key agreement and return the shared secret.

     .. param:: psa_algorithm_t alg
         The key agreement algorithm to compute: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_RAW_KEY_AGREEMENT(alg)` is true.